jaspriyaaa/Daily-Report/README.md

 **fish** — The Friendly:

 Designed to be super user-friendly with colors, autosuggestions, and helpful hints right out of the box — ideal for beginners and pros who want to save time.

+**Categories of Shells**

+**Command Line Shells**

+Let you type commands to control your computer.
+Examples: bash, sh, zsh, fish.

+**Graphical Shells**

+Provide a visual interface with windows, icons, and menus.
+Examples: Windows Explorer, macOS Finder.